 These frames are made using the OPI (One-Piece Integrated) technology which means the head tube and down tube are 3D-forged from a single piece of aluminum.
 That makes the frame a lot stronger than usual.
 Top tube Urban Armor Bumpers are included as well, protecting your paint job when you lean the bike on hard surfaces.

-Whereas before only high-end Bad Boy models came with a Lefty fork, now all models are one-legged, but these Lefties are rigid.
+Only high-end Bad Boy models used to come with a Lefty fork.
+Today, all models are one-legged, but these Lefties are rigid.
 Moreover, they feature an integrated LED stripe to improve visibility, cleverly named the LightPipe Lefty.

 The newest iteration of this attractive and unique bike has some nice surprises and improvements, including some high-tech solutions.
 The series consists of three models, all of which are made with SmartForm aluminum frames.